GoogleCloudPlatform/cloud-debug-java/README.md

 cd cloud-debug-java
 chmod +x build.sh
 ./build.sh

+# For all supported environments other than GAE Java8 Standard:
 ls cdbg_java_agent_gce.tar.gz

+# For Google App Engine Java 8 Standard Environment:
+ls cdbg_java_agent_gae_java8.tar.gz
 ```

 Note that the build script assumes some dependencies.
 To install these